The void-galaxy cross-correlation function with massive neutrinos and modified gravity: Introduction

-The presence of massive neutrinos suppresses structure formation on scales smaller than the neutrino free-streaming length \citep{Lesgourgues2006}, while \fofr{} modified gravity enhances it on scales smaller than the Compton wavelength of the scalaron (e.g. \cite{Cataneo2015}).
+The presence of massive neutrinos suppresses structure formation on scales smaller than the neutrino free-streaming length \citep{Lesgourgues2006}, while \fofr{}-modified gravity enhances it on scales smaller than the Compton wavelength of the scalaron (e.g. \cite{Cataneo2015}).
 This results in observational degeneracies which have previously been studied in simulations \citep{Baldi2014,Giocoli2018,Contarini2021}.
 Both massive neutrinos and modified gravity are independently large research fields.
-Determining the absolute mass scale of neutrinos is not only an important quest within particle physics but also an essential part of fully understanding LSS formation within cosmology.
-The massive neutrinos make up a fraction of the matter content of the universe ranging from $0.5-2\%$ based on the lower and upper limits of the sum of the neutrino masses, $0.06 \,\mathrm{eV} \lesssim \sum m_\nu \lesssim 2.4 \,\mathrm{eV}$, provided by particle physics experiments \citep{PDG2022,Aker2022}.
+Determining the absolute mass scale of neutrinos is not only an important quest within particle physics but also essential in order to understand LSS formation within cosmology.
+The massive neutrinos make up a fraction of the matter content of the Universe ranging from $0.5-2\%$ based on the lower and upper limits of the sum of the neutrino masses, $0.06 \,\mathrm{eV} \lesssim \sum m_\nu \lesssim 2.4 \,\mathrm{eV}$, provided by particle physics experiments \citep{PDG2022,Aker2022}.
 This range can be further constrained through cosmological observations.
 Effects of massive neutrinos on LSS and signatures left in the cosmic microwave background (CMB) \citep{Archidiacono2017} can be used to estimate the sum of the neutrino masses.
-New space missions, like \euclid{} \citep{Laureijs2011}, are now sensitive enough to accurately pick up on the effects of massive neutrinos on the matter power spectrum. \euclid{} aims to measure the sum of the neutrino masses to a precision better than $0.03\,\mathrm{eV}$.
+New space missions, such as \euclid{} \citep{Laureijs2011}, are now sensitive enough to accurately pick up on the effects of massive neutrinos on the matter power spectrum. \euclid{} aims to measure the sum of the neutrino masses to a precision better than $0.03\,\mathrm{eV}$.
+This will be achieved through a combined analysis of galaxy clustering and weak gravitational lensing.
 For small neutrino masses, $\sum m_\nu < 0.1\,\mathrm{eV}$, this is precise enough to determine the neutrino mass hierarchy.